Symptoms of the coronavirus at the time of this publication are outlined below (4282020)

 Non-family spectators should adhere to social distancing guidelines as outlined by the CDC at all times, 6 feet apart.

 Those with symptoms are NOT allowed to attend any event at Bell Memorial Park, NO exceptions.
-Those found in violation of this could face legal action.

 People with chronic lung disease or moderate to severe asthma

 Many conditions can cause a person to be immunocompromised, including cancer treatment, smoking, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune weakening medications